 This course follows the New York State Syllabus for the Living Environment to prepare students for the Regents’ Examination, which is taken upon completion of the course.
-It builds on the Environmental Science course to allow students to gain scientific insight into the world of living things.
+Students will understand and apply scientific concepts, principles, and theories pertaining to the physical setting and living environment and recognize the historical development of ideas in science.
 Topics covered include evolution, taxonomy, biochemistry, cellular structure, life functions, body systems, reproduction, genetics, and biotechnology.
 The required practical component of this course includes all laboratory activities mandated by the New York State Department of Education.Chemistry (The Physical Setting)

 This course follows the New York State Syllabus for the Living Environment to prepare students for the Regents’ examination, which is taken upon completion of the course.
 As an honors course, this class offers a select group of students to delve into the topic of Biology at a slightly deeper level, allowing a greater understanding of our living world.
 We will cover the same topics as the Biology Regents course, including all state mandated laboratory activities.Chemistry Honors (The Physical Setting)